vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 At the moment, [Dashboard plugins][8] will not be loaded when embedding with `gd-dashboard` custom element.
 If you need to use plugins, consider embedding your dashboard with an [iframe][10] or [React component][9].

+### CSS class names collisions

+WebComponents script will inject a CSS `<link>` to the `<head>` of your HTML page upon load.
+While unlikely, it is possible that CSS class names may collide with the class names used by your own code.
+If this happens, please consider
+<a target="_blank" href="https://github.com/gooddata/gooddata-ui-sdk/issues/new">opening a GitHub issue</a>.

 [1]:10_vis__insight_view.md
 [2]:18_dashboard_component.md
 [3]:https://www.gooddata.com/developers/cloud-native/doc/latest/manage-deployment/set-up-organizations/set-up-cors-for-organization/